Main Page

 The Happiest YouTube Rabbit Hole

-Each page of the wiki introduces a key concept, and has curated, high-quality educational videos that explain them in easy-to-understand terms.
+Each page of the wiki introduces a key concept, and has curated, high-quality educational videos that explain them in easy-to-understand terms, and funky music that helps you interpret them through dance.
 They present an optimistic perspective on science, religion, and psychology that focuses on wonder, meaning, and increased personal and cultural happiness.

 Watching the videos on this wiki will work wonders for your YouTube algorithm and will never lead you down a conspiracy theory rabbit hole!